moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/testing_lens/index.md

 ## Scenario

-After you’ve created your Lens model, you are tasked to test it locally to ensure everything works as expected before deploying it to DataOS.
+You're building a semantic model for a retail business to analyze purchase patterns and product affinity.
+The model needs to combine data from various sources—like customer purchase history, product catalogs, and sales data—into a unified view.
+You want to ensure that your Lens model effectively captures customer behavior and accurately reflects relationships between different products that customers tend to purchase together.
+Before deploying it to DataOS, test the model locally to ensure it performs accurately and provides valuable insights for business decisions.

 ## Prerequisites